ancient-military-history

 Table of Contents

 The Viking Age, conventionally dated from the sacking of the monastery at Lindisfarne in 793 AD to the Battle of Stamford Bridge in 1066, was a transformative period for Scandinavian societies.
 During these three centuries, Norse peoples expanded across Europe, settling the British Isles, Iceland, Greenland, and parts of continental Europe.
 While historical sagas and chronicles provide narrative accounts, it is archaeology that offers the most concrete evidence of how Vikings lived, worked, and organized their settlements.
 Recent excavations, powered by modern scientific methods, have dramatically refined our picture of Viking daily life, social structure, and economic networks.
+This article explores the latest findings from digs across the North Atlantic and Scandinavia, highlighting how new technologies and interdisciplinary research are rewriting the story of the Viking world.

 The Foundations of Viking Settlements